 We've selected a two-step format of the 'Closer' template in this case.

 Here's how it looks:

 The Funnel Builder provides two checkout widgets in Elementor, i.e., Checkout Form and Mini Cart.

 All the checkout page templates are built using these widgets.

 You can customize the templates in Elementor, there are infinite possibilities.

-Here’s a time-lapse video that shows how to one-click import a template and turn it into an on-brand sales page using Elementor:
+Here's a time-lapse video that shows how to one-click import a template and turn it into an on-brand sales page with Elementor:

 If you're familiar with Elementor this will be a cakewalk for you!

 Now that we have designed our sales page with Elementor, here are the next steps to go about.